Search Results for

 CollectionEquivalent Constraint

 CollectionEquivalentConstraint tests that two IEnumerables are equivalent - that they contain the same items, in any order.
-If the actual value passed does not implement IEnumerable an exception is thrown.
+Two collections are equivalent if they have the same number of elements and every element in one collection has a matching element in the other.

 Modifiers